chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 - `title` – a string describing the task
 - `state` - which list is the task currently in, and is it checked off?

 As we start to build `Task`, we first write our test states that correspond to the different types of tasks sketched above.
-Then we use Storybook to create the component in isolation using mocked data.
-We’ll manually test the component’s appearance given each state as we go.
+Then we use Storybook to build the component in isolation using mocked data.
+We’ll “visual test” the component’s appearance given each state as we go.

 ## Get set up